libgdx/libgdx.github.io/wiki/start/setup.md

 {: .notice--info}
 - [NetBeans](https://netbeans.apache.org/download/index.html) requires the NetBeans Gradle Plugin; Android and iOS are not officially supported
 - Visual Studio Code requires extensions to support Java; see the [Coding Pack for Java](https://code.visualstudio.com/docs/java/java-tutorial#_coding-pack-for-java); Android and iOS are not officially supported
-- libGDX's JAR files can be found [here](https://repo1.maven.org/maven2/com/badlogicgames/gdx/)
+- AIDE only supports Android development on devices running Android 10 or older; libGDX's JAR files can be found [here](https://repo1.maven.org/maven2/com/badlogicgames/gdx/)

 ## (5.)
 No IDE
 It is also possible to develop libGDX applications entirely without any IDE, just using a simple editor like Notepad or [Vim](https://www.vim.org).
 This is **not** recommended, because IDEs provide some very convenient features, such as code completion and error checking.
 However, if you insist on doing so: libGDX applications are Gradle applications, so they can be built and executed via the command line.